rsturrock/solidity-learning-cyfrin/updates.md

+10/19/23
+- reviewed and remade another FundMe contract blind.
+- working on JS logic for ETH converter v2.

 10/18/23
 - added more functionality to FundMe contract.
 Convert an amount of ETH to an amount of USD
 - learned that tx for msgs are all base wei, 1e18